← Back to Tutorials

 Step 4: View Your Results

-- Original Amount: The base price before tax
+• Original Amount: The value before GST

-- Total Amount: The final price including GST
+• Total Amount: The final price including GST

 Practical Examples